BroderickHywell/password-generator/README.md

 ## Usage

-Simply go to the wesite, select your parameters you wish to include in your password, then type in the length below the parameters, then hit the create password button.
+Simply go to the [Website](https://brodericks-password-generator.netlify.app/), select your parameters you wish to include in your password, then type in the length below the parameters, then hit the create password button.

 ## Credits
 [PasswordMonster](https://www.passwordmonster.com/) - For testing password strength.